Do I have to be a Shoreline Community College student to live on campus?

 Yes!
 We require that all International students meet the credit requirement outlined in our Rental Criteriaand will still need to process an application for each applicant.
 We do not discriminate based on nationality.

 I’m under 17 years old.
 Can I live on campus?
 Does a parent need to sign the housing agreement with me?

 Unfortunately, students must be at least 17 years old at time of move-in to be eligible to live on campus.
-If that student is 16 years old at time the agreement being signed, they will be required to sign with a guarantor (parent or guardian).
+If a student is 16 or 17 years old at time of the agreement being signed, they will be required to sign with a guarantor (parent or guardian).

 Do I have to find my own roommates?

 We’ll help you find them!
 After you apply you will be sent a roommate survey that will help our staff determine whom to place you with.